MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-via-powershell.md

 Before you discover the updates, make sure that the cluster was deployed using the Azure Stack HCI, 2303 Supplemental Package.

-1. Make sure that you are connected to the cluster node using the Lifecycle Manager account.
+1. Make sure that you're connected to the cluster node using the Lifecycle Manager account.
 Run the following command:

     ```powershell
     whoami